 - Student and course-based research involving human participants.

 - Projects involving secondary use of data on human participants gathered in earlier research projects.

 - Research conducted as part of formal course requirements may, in some instances, require REB review and approval.
-It is incumbent on the instructor to check with the College Research Services Office to determine if REB approval is required.
+It is incumbent on the instructor to check with the Applied Research and Innovation department (ARI) to determine if REB approval is required.

 Research exempt from Research Ethics Board (REB) Review

 Some research is exempt from REB review if protections are available by other means, including:

 - Evaluations that are part of regular college business (student test/exams, employee performance review).